How to Watch the Jan. 6 Committee Hearings and What to Know

 Nearly a year since its inception, the House committee investigating the Jan.
 6 attack on the U.S. Capitol is going public as lawmakers hope to show the American public how democracy came to the brink of disaster.

-The next round of hearings won’t take place in prime time like the debut on Thursday, but lawmakers will go into greater detail about specific aspects of the insurrection.
+The next round of hearings won’t take place in prime time like the debut last week, but lawmakers will go into greater detail about specific aspects of the insurrection.

 What you need to know ahead of the hearings: